Sumitro Djojohadikusumo: Personal life

 Sumitro's family has often been described as a political dynasty, their involvement in politics originating from his father Margono and extending four generations to post-Suharto legislators such as Rahayu Saraswati and Aryo Djojohadikusumo (both Hashim's children).
 Prabowo also married Titiek Suharto, one of Suharto's daughters, although they divorced after fifteen years.
 Following Prabowo's removal from the military due to his involvement in the activist kidnappings in the late 1990s, Sumitro wrote in defence of his son, and accused either Wiranto (Prabowo's superior officer) or B. J. Habibie (vice-president at the time) of pinning the blame on Prabowo.
+Sumitro's sister, Sukartini Djojohadikusumo, became an Indonesian centenarian in 2019.

 Sumitro was an avid tennis player and a heavy smoker.
 He had written 130 books and articles mostly on economic matters between 1942 and 1994, and published his autobiography in 2000.
 He died just past midnight on 9 March 2001 at the Dharma Nugraha Hospital in Rawamangun, East Jakarta due to heart failure.
 He had been suffering from a heart disease and atherosclerosis for some time.
 He was buried in Karet Bivak Cemetery.